-The Summer Reading Challenge takes place every year during the summer holidays and aims to support children’s reading for pleasure and prevent a dip in reading over the six-week break.
+The Summer Reading Challenge takes place every year during the summer holidays.
+It supports children’s reading for pleasure and prevents a dip in reading over the six-week break.
 As well as supporting literacy, reading is a fantastic way to promote mental wellbeing and have fun.

-How to register
+How to join

 You can join the Summer Reading Challenge at your local library or mobile library.
 Your child will receive a free poster that follows the Gadgeteers, a group of children who love to solve problems and invent things.
-The aim of the game is to read a book, collect a sticker to put on the map (some are scratch and sniff!) and find out the Gadgeteer’s inventive plans for a summer party.
+The aim of the game is to read 2 books, collect a set of stickers to put on the poster (some are scratch and sniff!) and find out the Gadgeteer’s inventive plans for a summer party.